iongpt/ChatGPT-fine-tuning/README.md

 - **Model Details**: Retrieve detailed information about a specific model.
 - **Delete Model**: Delete a fine-tuned model.
 ---

+# PSA
+The code contains a `get_token_count()` method that will count the tokens from the training file using `tiktoken` library.
+It will use 3 available encoders: "cl100k_base", "p50k_base", "r50k_base" and will show the results for each one.

+**YOU WILL BE CHARGED ABOUT 10 TIMES THAT NUMBER OF TOKENS**.
+So, if you have 100k tokens returned by the `get_token_count()` method, you will be charged for 1M tokens.

 ## Prerequisites: